-Change Your CredentialsMalware may be used to harvest sensitive information, including online usernames and passwords, credit cards numbers, bank account numbers, and other identifying information.
+Change Your CredentialsMalware may be used to harvest sensitive information, including online usernames and passwords, credit card numbers, bank account numbers, and other identifying information.
 If you think you have been tricked into acting on a phishing message, change your online credentials immediately.
 This applies to all online accounts—email, online banking, social media, shopping accounts, you name it.

-According to the Federal Trade Commission, the FBI reports consumers have lost $30 million in a single year to phishing schemes.
-To protect yourself, contact one of the major credit bureaus and ask for a free 90-day fraud alert to be placed on your credit report.
+Set Up a Fraud AlertAccording to the Federal Trade Commission (FTC), the FBI reports consumers have lost $57 million in a single year to phishing schemes.
+To protect yourself, contact one of the major credit bureaus and ask for a free fraud alert to be placed on your credit report.
 This may seem like overkill, but it is better to be safe than sorry.
 The three major bureaus are Experian, Equifax and TransUnion.
-Once you have notified one of these bureaus, they are required by law to notify the other two on your behalf.
+Once you have placed a fraud alert with one of these bureaus, they are required by law to notify the other two on your behalf.
 This will make it more difficult for fraudsters to open new accounts in your name.

-Proceed with Caution
+Proceed With Caution

 Phishing emails have become a dangerous yet unavoidable threat in the digital age.
 Your best protection is to err on the side of caution and use the “delete” button on emails and text messages that seem sketchy.
 Remember, a legitimate organization or business will never ask you to share sensitive, personal information via insecure channels like email, text or pop-up messages.
 If the message is truly important, the sender will attempt to contact you through verified methods like telephone or snail mail.